technology

 Security architects face 58% AI exposure but only 25/100 automation risk.
 AI is transforming their tools while demand for the role surges 33% by 2034.

-Our data shows security architects have an overall AI exposure of 58% with an automation risk of just 25/100 [Fact].
+Our data shows security architects have an overall AI exposure of 58% with an automation risk of just 25% [Fact].
 That gap between exposure and risk is one of the largest we track across all 1,000+ occupations.
 It means AI touches most of what you do, but the nature of the work requires human judgment that current AI cannot replicate.
+Wherever you see a wide exposure-risk gap, you are looking at an augmentation profile rather than a replacement risk.

 The Tasks AI Is Transforming